-The WACE is typically achieved over two years.
-Students must successfully complete a total of 20 units and demonstrate the minimum standards of literacy and numeracy.
+Over two years students must successfully complete a total of 20 units and demonstrate the minimum standards of literacy and numeracy.
 Students who did not achieve Band 8 or higher for NAPLAN in Year 9 can demonstrate they meet these standards by passing the Online Literacy and Numeracy Assessment (OLNA) in Year 10, 11 or 12.